hannobraun/caterpillar/daily.md

 These are my daily thoughts on Caterpillar.
 If you have any questions, comments, or feedback, please [get in touch](mailto:hello@hannobraun.com).

+## 2024-05-17

+Once Caterpillar is capable enough to support writing a simple game that runs in the browser, that's arguably a useful result.
+But it won't mean that I'm done thinking about risks.
+They will just shift.

+A simple game is nice, but will Caterpillar's performance be good enough to run a less simple game at 60 frames per second?
+Will the previously implemented approach to interactive programming still work under those constraints?
+Can I improve the language to the point that it has _any_ advantage over more established ones?

+All those risks will have to be addressed, one by one.
+I think it will take quite some time before I can say with confidence, that Caterpillar works.

 ## 2024-05-16

 When it comes to Caterpillar, I think about my priorities in terms of goals and